jpaybar/openstack/Openstack CLI - Create a Basic Network Infraestructure/README.md

 ### HOW TO CREATE AN INITIAL BASIC NETWORK INFRASTRUCTURE (PUBLIC/PRIVATE NETWORK)

-The `--provider-physical-network "provider"` and `--provider-network-type flat` options connect the flat virtual network to the flat (native/untagged) physical network on the eth1 interface on the host using information from the following files on "/etc/neutron/plugins/ml2/":
+The `--provider-physical-network "provider"` and `--provider-network-type "flat"` options connect the flat virtual network to the flat (native/untagged) physical network on the eth1 interface on the host using information from the following files on "/etc/neutron/plugins/ml2/":